Confessions of a Borderline Slob – Day 3 – Vacuuming Hacks

 Pro-tip #6: “Carpets and rugs often feel great when brand new, but if vacuuming incorrectly, they will “ugly out” before they wear out.
 “Don’t vacuum like you are driving a race car,” cautions Paul Iskyan, president of Rug Renovating, a rug and carpet cleaning company in New York City.
 Instead, use a vacuum with good suction and move in slow, repetitive, overlapping strokes.
 This will remove up to 85 percent of dust and allergens, while also making high-traffic patterns less noticeable.”
 Source: today.com

 For the first 3 pro-tips, check out Day 2’s post where I got started on my New Cleaning Schedule.
 And if you missed why I’m doing this at all, read more about how I came up with the idea of implementing a Cleaning Schedule.

 So moving on, today’s (Wednesday) task is the “Monthly Chore”.
 So I move to the monthly chore section and since it’s the 4th week of the month, I’m supposed to do a Yearly Chore.
 May’s yearly chore is to clean the outside of the house.
 As I write this, it’s raining today, so I will probably have to move this task to my Friday catch-up day and do some other organizing within the house today – which is fine because I have plenty left to do!
 So check back tomorrow to see my progress and get some more tips!

-To read the rest of this series, you can catch up below:
+To read the rest of this series on my Cleaning Schedule, you can read more below:

-And if you haven’t downloaded it yet, feel free to download the cleaning schedule I’m using and follow along if you like!
+And if you haven’t grabbed yours yet, click below to download the cleaning schedule I’m using and try it for yourself!